open-source-engineering/libraries/python-remote/README.md

 ## How Python Remote Works

 It uses Anaconda to create a virtual python environment in Grasshopper.
 Any python2.x libraries can be added to this environment.
 The only limitation is including python 3 libraries.
 If you need python 3 libraries, contact Oliver on Slack as he has done this before.
+For more information regarding this integration, click [here](https://github.com/Digital-Structures/ghpythonremote/blob/master/README.rst).

 ## Installing Python Remote